rikosintie/Ubuntu4NetworkEngineers/README.md

 - LTS releases - Every two years on even years.
 So 22.04 is the long term release from 2022.
 - Interim Releases - Released in October and April.
 So 22.10, 23.04, and 23.10 are interim releases after the LTS 22.04.
 The next LTS will be 24.04.

+The LTS releases are rock solid but they don't get new features or the latest kernel versions.
+If you put Ubuntu on bare metal and use it as your daily driver I recommend that you use an LTS release.

-Appendix A covers the installation I did on a Dell G5 laptop that wasn’t 100% compatible out of the box.
+**Appendix A** covers the installation I did on a Dell G5 laptop that wasn’t 100% compatible out of the box.
 It took a lot more time than I expected to get everything working on the Dell and I documented the steps in the Appendix.
 Dell and System 76 both sell laptops with Ubuntu pre-installed.

 Even if you buy a System 76 or Dell laptop with Ubuntu preinstalled you may still want to take a look at the Appendix since I documented some things like customizing the Grub boot loader and running nVidia and Intel graphics.

 In this book I am going to document the tools that I found useful in the transition to Linux for network engineering tasks.

-A note on encryption.
-Ubuntu supports the Linux LUKS full disk encryption.
+**A note on encryption.** Ubuntu supports the Linux LUKS full disk encryption.
 During setup you can select the encrypt full disk option.
 This is, of course, a good idea for security but if you encrypt and then decide you don’t want it you will need to decrypt the disk.
 Use the instructions here to decrypt the LUKS volume:
 [How to remove LUKS encryption](https://unix.stackexchange.com/questions/60971/how-to-remove-luks-encryption)

 ----------------------------------------------------------------

 ## Using Ubuntu

 Switching from Windows to Ubuntu with the Gnome desktop is both easy and hard.
 How can that be?
 It's simple, the basic operation of the desktop is similar to Windows.
-The file manager (Nautilus) is similar to Windows Explorer and of course Chrome or Firefox work just like they do in Windows including syncing, Extensions, etc.

-There is a keyboard button called the superkey (on most keyboards it will have the Windows logo) just like the Windows key.
+The file manager (Nautilus) is similar to Windows Explorer and of course Chrome or Firefox work just like they do in Windows including syncing, Extensions, etc. There is a keyboard button called the superkey (on most keyboards it will have the Windows logo) just like the Windows key.
 You tap it and search for an application or pick from the running applications.

 So, what is the hard part?
 Things like killing a hung application, searching for files from the terminal, checking free disk space are different and will take a little getting used to.
 Since MacOS is based on Open BSD Unix, once your muscle memory is up to speed you will be able to jump back and forth easily between Windows, Mac and Linux.
 In a later chapter I will discuss the terminal tools that make Linux so much fun and so powerful for